mohitlohani7/Banglore_Price_prediction_Model/README.md

 ### 📂 5. **Project Ready for Deployment**
 - Model and metadata files (`.pickle` and `.json`) created.
 - Environment reproducibility ensured using `environment.yml`.

----

-Let me know if you want this turned into a slide or presentation summary too — would look awesome in a portfolio or project pitch!